Home Sun, Moon & Space Moon Black Moon

 ©iStockphoto.com/AdgPhoto

-• Third New Moon in a season of four New Moons: These Black Moons are a little rarer, and occur about once every 33 months.
-We divide a year into four seasonsspring, summer, fall (autumn), and winter.
-Usually, each season has three months and three New Moons.
-When a season has four New Moons, the third New Moon is called a Black Moon.
-This is the exact counterpart to the original definition of a Blue Moon, except that Blue Moons are Full Moons.
+2. Seasonal Black Moon: Defined as the third New Moon in a season of four New Moons.
+These Black Moons are a little rarer and occur about once every 33 months.
+Earth’s seasons are about three months and typically have three New Moons, but sometimes a season has four New Moons, and the third New Moon is called a Black Moon.
+It is thought that it is the third New Moon because this definition is the exact counterpart to the original definition of a Blue Moon.

-However, 2–5 times a year, the New Moon comes between Earth and the Sun, causing a solar eclipse.
-The New Moon, or at least a part of it, is then visible as a silhouette in front of the Sun.
+2–5 times a year, the New Moon comes between Earth and the Sun, and the New Moon—or at least a part of it—is then visible as a silhouette in front of the Sun.
+This happened on August 21, 2017, when a seasonal Black Moon covered the Sun for a total solar eclipse known as the Great American Eclipse.

 Significant in Pagan Culture